THE LENDING ROOM, INC.

 story by NANCY MERRILL photos courtesy of THE LENDING ROOM

-Pictured Above: Lending Room co-directors Carolyn Roos, Lori Wells and Martha O’Regan join BMH President Russell Baxley to cut the ribbon to officially open TLR’s new home on the Beaufort Memorial campus.
-The new headquarters, made possible by a $1 annual lease from BMH, opened last month.
+Pictured Above: Lending Room co-directors Carolyn Roos, Lori Wells and Martha O’Regan join BMH President Russell Baxley

 At a ribbon cutting on September 15, The Lending Room (TLR) rejoined the family of services offered by Beaufort Memorial Hospital (BMH), a relationship that was initiated over 60 years ago.
+The inception and reunion of this partnership speak to a kind of community commitment made famous by a quote from cultural anthropologist Margaret Mead.
+Mead said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 For over six decades, TLR, a grassroots, all-volunteer organization, has helped citizens in need of rehabilitative equipment for long or short-term use, regardless of income or insurance.
 TLR has served a vital purpose in the community by accepting donations and distributing durable medical equipment to anyone who has a need.

-Longtime TLR volunteer Charlie Ledford delivers a donated motorized wheelchair to a patient.
+delivers a donated motorized wheelchair to a patron.

 A LONG HISTORY OF HELPING OTHERS